floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_basicauth.md

 order: 200
 layout: docs
 edition: community
 description: How to configure Kibana for HTTP Basic Authentication.
+Secure Kibana access with a login screen.
 ---
 <!---
 Copyright 2019 floragunn GmbH